Civil funeral celebrant: Issues with fees

 The new funeral celebrants needed to establish working relationships with the funeral directors, whose role was to collect, prepare and store the bodies of the deceased.
-Funeral directors were then (1970s and 1980s) mostly smaller family owned firms.
-Funeral directors John and Rob Allison of John Allison Monkhouse (Melbourne, Victoria) were particularly supportive of funeral celebrants.
-So was the active idealist Des Tobin, general manager of Tobin Brothers Funeral Parlours of Melbourne.
-The fee that funeral directors had customarily paid to clergy was not a fee for service but merely an "offering", since the general presumption was that the client was a churchgoer, who had donated to the upkeep of the clergy all his or her life.
+Funeral directors were then (1970s and 1980s) mostly smaller family-owned firms.
+Funeral directors John and Rob Allison of John Allison Monkhouse (Melbourne, Victoria) were particularly supportive of funeral celebrants; so, too, was the active idealist Des Tobin, a former general manager of Tobin Brothers Funeral Parlours of Melbourne.
+The fee that funeral directors had customarily paid to clergy was not a fee for service but merely an "offering", since the general presumption was that the client was a churchgoer who had donated to the upkeep of the clergy all his or her life.

 Funeral celebrants argued that those who required a personally prepared service, which required many extra hours of preparation, should pay more.
 Rob Allison agreed, and a two-tiered structure of fees was established.
 The funeral directors argued that the fee should be fixed so they could quote costs clearly to the client.
 The resulting two-tiered fee acknowledged that civil funeral celebrants had no other sources of income such as clergy had.
 However, this happened only in Victoria.
 Funeral directors in other states of Australia refused to pay celebrants any more than they had decided to pay the clergy.
 This led predictably to unsatisfactory standards and uninspiring funeral services.